pantheon-systems/documentation/source/docs/articles/sites/code/debugging-slow-performance.md

 PHP errors are not always obvious at first glance, so don’t ignore error messages in your development environment.
 Do what it takes to fix them, including the notices.

 ## Drupal Note Regarding Watchdog
 Compounding the issue, writing those errors to watchdog takes time and is a blocking operation - other queries can’t happen until the write is done.
-The bigger the table, the longer the write will take, so if you have a lot of errors, well, you get the picture.
+The bigger the table, the longer the write will take.

 Don’t shoot the messenger - disabling db\_log will not fix bad code, and ignoring the problem is not going to make it go away.